-For the investment of Short-Term Funds, the [Treasurer] shall report at least annually to Council, such report to be in such form and contain such content as Council may request.
-[Subject to any reporting obligations contained in the Municipality's existing investment policy attached as Appendix III] the report to Council shall include investment performance during the period covered and such other information as required under regulation and as the [Treasurer] may consider to be pertinent.
+For the investment of Short-Term Funds, the Treasurer shall report at least annually to Council, such report to be in such form and contain such content as Council may request.
+The report to Council shall include investment performance during the period covered and such other information as required under regulation and as the Treasurer may consider to be pertinent.